 I always feel lost whenever I enter a huge city, especially during the first days.
 There’s a chance you’ll see me sitting on a bench dazed by the heavy traffic and crowds of people, not really knowing where to go or what to do.
 That’s why I put together this guide with things to do and places to stay in Baku so you won’t feel as lost as me and you won’t need to break your piggy bank.
-It can be an expensive city if you don’t watch out.
+It can be an expensive city if you don’t watch out so it’s good to know a few useful things about Baku before you go.
 I would still recommend you to sit on a bench and observe the people and the surroundings.
 It’s always a fun thing to do, especially while sipping on a coffee.

-Read more about the visa requirements and registration in Azerbaijan here!
+Read more about the visa requirements and registration in Azerbaijan!

 A short introduction to Baku

 The name ‘Baku’ can be interpreted as ‘city of winds’.
 After a walk through the streets, you quickly understand why.
 Azerbaijan’s capital city is located on the western Caspian seaside and you can often feel the harsh sea breeze blowing through the city’s streets and messing around with your hair.